 Paternity is defined as the state of being a father, fatherhood.
 To state the obvious, we know who the mother is; the child is born from the mother.
 Paternity need not be established when the child is born of an intact marriage, there is a presumption that a child born during the marriage is a child of the parents.
-However, for the father we must establish paternity when a child is born out of wedlock.
+However, for the father’s of a child is born out of wedlock we must establish paternity.

 There are several ways paternity can be established, as a matter of law, and you can find these different ways in Florida Statute 742.10(1):

-- The Court establishes paternity: If the establishment of paternity has been raised and determined within an adjudicatory hearing brought under the statutes governing inheritance, or dependency under workers’ compensation or similar compensation programs; (This adjudication constitutes an establishment of paternity); or
+- The Court establishes paternity: If the establishment of paternity has been raised and determined within an adjudicatory hearing (a court hearing) brought under the statutes governing inheritance, or dependency under workers’ compensation or similar compensation programs; this adjudication constitutes an establishment of paternity; or

-- The parties acknowledge it and files with the clerk: If an affidavit acknowledging paternity or a stipulation of paternity is executed by both parties and filed with the clerk of the court; (This affidavit or stipulation constitutes an establishment of paternity); or
+- The parties acknowledge paternity (the mother and father agree) and files with the clerk: If an affidavit acknowledging paternity or a stipulation of paternity is executed by both parties and filed with the clerk of the court; (This affidavit or stipulation constitutes an establishment of paternity); or

 - The Parties sign the Birth Certificate.
 If an affidavit, a notarized voluntary acknowledgment of paternity, or a voluntary acknowledgment of paternity that is witnessed by two individuals and signed under penalty of perjury as provided for in s.
 382.013 or s.
 382.016 is executed by both parties; (This affidavit or acknowledgment constitutes an establishment of paternity) (Section 382.013 states that if the mother is not married at the time of the birth, the name of the father may not be entered on the birth certificate without the execution of an affidavit signed by both the mother and the person to be named as the father.); or